tjesi/blind-decryption/README.md

 # Blind decryption using hashed ElGamal

-WARNING: THIS IS A PROOF OF CONCEPT AND SHOULD NOT BE USED IN PRACICE
+WARNING: THIS IS A PROOF OF CONCEPT AND SHOULD NOT BE USED IN PRACTICE

 Use-case: Corona-certificates that prevents tracing of users and sharing of medical data.